 Empress Royalty Announces Appointment Business Development Advisor, North America

-VANCOUVER, May 21, 2025 - Empress Royalty Corp.
+VANCOUVER, BC / ACCESSWIRE / May 21, 2025 / Empress Royalty Corp.
 (TSXV:EMPR)(OTCQX:EMPYF) ("Empress Royalty" or the "Company") announces the appointment of Mark N.J.
 Ashcroft, P.Eng. as Business Development Advisor, North America.
 This appointment marks a key step in Empress' strategy to accelerate portfolio growth through the targeted activation of seasoned regional experts with deep industry networks.

 "We are thrilled to welcome Mark to the Empress team," said Alexandra Woodyer Sherron, CEO and President of Empress Royalty.
 "His depth of experience and ability to bridge operational and financial strategies make him an ideal partner in advancing our North American growth ambitions.
 Mark is well known to both Empress and Endeavour Financial, and we look forward to working with him to identify compelling investment opportunities that align with our disciplined, value-focused approach."